The Berg Scholars Program

 - Clinical clerkships in years 5 and 6, with ongoing mentorship

-- Master of Science in Medicine in Biomedical Investigation awarded at graduation
+- Upon completion of the Berg Scholars program, students are awarded a Master of Science in Medicine in Biomedical Investigation

 - Designation at graduation as a "Berg Scholar"